r4nd0mD3v3l0p3r/LiberPrimusSolver/README.md

 ## How it works

-Liber Primus Solver (LPS from now on) at the moment can apply various cipher methods to runic text coming from Liber Primus, and generate output files that contain the result of the operation performed in both runic and english.
+Liber Primus Solver (LPS from now on) can execute various tasks.

-It can apply ciphers in sequence (making it possible to solve the First Koan that was translated using Atbash and then Caesar cipher in sequence).

 ## How to configure it